MohamedAboElnasr/mohamedaboelnasr.github.io/_posts/CTF/ASC25/2025-08-04-Blind-Trust.md

 ![](flag.png)

-and this is the full solver script from the author itself
+and this is the full solver script from the author himself

 ```py
 import requests